zhengzihao2002/Photos/README.md

 ## For Rutgers Students
 Please follow both Rutgers University's [Principles of Academic Integrity](http://academicintegrity.rutgers.edu/) and the Rutgers Department of Computer Science's [Academic Integrity Policy](https://www.cs.rutgers.edu/academics/undergraduate/academic-integrity-policy)

-Do you dare not steal my code.
-If you do so i curse you fail your career.
-Welcome to use this as an guide to see what is expected in the project.
+Only use this as an guide to see what is expected in the project.
+Code stealing is strictly prohibited.
+The author's name is hidden in the code in a form that is not visible to human eye but visible to plagiarism checkers.
+Don't risk it.

 ## Grade